adarshsharma3/Project_Minor/README.md

-A Federative Learning  based model for predicting weather
+A Federative Learning  based model for weather prediction